hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 ### stop

-The stop command is used to stop either a stream or monitor.
+The stop command is used to stop a monitor.
 The request looks like:

 ```
     {"Stop": 50}
 ```

-This unsubscribes the client from the monitor and/or stream registered with `Seq` value of 50.
+This unsubscribes the client from the monitor with `Seq` value of 50.

 There is no special response body.